rkuo2000/NPCpy/README.md

 <p align="center"><a href ="https://github.com/cagostino/npcpy/blob/main/docs/pti.md">
   <img src="https://raw.githubusercontent.com/cagostino/npcpy/main/npcpy/npc_team/frederic4.png" alt="npcpy logo of frederic the bear and the pti logo", width=250></a>
 </p>
-Speak frederic the bear who, once he's done thinking, asks you for input before trudging on so it can work with confidence.
+Speak with frederic the bear who, once he's done thinking, asks you for input before trudging on so it can work with confidence.

 ```bash
 pti